Per Westermark – Amyloid research

 Reference laboratory for amyloid diseases

-Our laboratory serves as a reference laboratory for diagnosing amyloid diseases and is from 1 July 2024 part of national highly specialized care (NHV) of systemic amyloidosis at Uppsala University Hospital.
+Our laboratory serves as a reference laboratory for diagnosing amyloid diseases and since 1 July 2024, it is part of national highly specialized care (NHV) of systemic amyloidosis at Uppsala University Hospital.
 The laboratory focuses on developing existing methods for determining the type of amyloidosis.
 For this reason, we are also developing new antibodies for use in clinical applications and are also applying mass spectroscopy.

 FOLLOW UPPSALA UNIVERSITY ON